 As was explained in the section "PM vs FM", frequency modulation of the harmonic generator signal will create also nonharmonic components that are especially useful for generating percussion-type sounds.
-In this mode, the maximum number of base note harmonics is 6.
-The harmonic amplitudes can be controlled in the typical way using sliders 1-6 and their linked envelope inputs.
+In this mode, the maximum number of base note harmonics is 10.
+The harmonic amplitudes can be controlled in the typical way using sliders 1 - 10 and their linked envelope inputs.

 The modulating signal will be created using a second harmonic generator.
-Its harmonic amplitudes can be adjusted using sliders 7 and 8 and their linked envelopes.
-The modulating signal can have a maximum of 2 harmonics.
+Its harmonic amplitudes can be adjusted using sliders 21- 28 and their linked envelopes.
+The modulating signal can have a maximum of 8 harmonics.
 A global modulation amplitude control can be connected to modulation 2.
-Furthermore, the effect of the modulation can individually be adjusted for each of the 6 note harmonics using sliders 9 - 14, in the corresponding order.
+Furthermore, the effect of the modulation can individually be adjusted for each of the 10 note harmonics using sliders 11 - 20, in the corresponding order.

-To get any FM, you need to have at least one pair of the corresponding sliders 1-6 and 9-14 raised, at least one of 7-8 raised, and live envelopes or D.C.
+To get any FM, you need to have at least one pair of the corresponding sliders 1 - 10 and 11 - 20 raised, at least one of 21 - 28 raised, and live envelopes or D.C.
 Out connected to modulation 1 & 2 and to all the envelope inputs that you have linked to the activated sliders.

 In this mode, the modulating signal is not added raw to the note determining voltage, in the same way as the typical pitch bending signal of a keyboard would do.
-Instead, each of the 6 harmonics are separately frequency modulated using the same modulator defined by sliders 7-8.
+Instead, each of the 10 harmonics are separately frequency modulated using the same modulator defined by sliders 21 - 28.
 In practice, this means that the effect of the modulation does not scale with the harmonic number.
-The principle can be seen in the spectrum plot of Figure 14.1, where only 3 harmonics are activated.
-The highest and lowest ones are modulated using the same amplitude, therefore having widely spread frequencies around them.
-The harmonic between them has its modulation strength slider at minimum, thereby yielding no FM.
-(This picture is from the corresponding mode in HG-30 that has more harmonics available).
+This can be seen in the spectrum plot of Figure 5, where harmonics 3 (at 675Hz) and 10 (at 2250Hz) are modulated using the same amplitude (i.e. with the same settings in slider 13 and 20), therefore having widely spread frequencies around them.
+Between them can be seen the harmonic 6 (at 1350Hz), whose slider 16 is off, thereby yielding no FM.

-Figure 14.1: A spectrum showings the effect of selective FM: the 3^{rd} harmonic (left) and 10^{th} harmonic (right) are frequency modulated with about equal strength, so they have very similar sidelobes around them, while the 6^{th} harmonic in the middle has no modulation.
+Figure 5: A spectrum showings the effect of selective FM: the 3^{rd} harmonic (left) and 10^{th} harmonic (right) are frequency modulated with about equal strength, so they have very similar sidelobes around them, while the 6^{th} harmonic in the middle has no modulation.